stefan-jeitler/change-blog/ReadMe.md

 ### User

-Right now, the following user information are stored
+Currently, the following user information are stored

 * Email
 * Firstname